 The improved image, and strong national identity, which the region will gain as a result of the “Star of Caledonia” will help attract new businesses and investment into the area as well as promoting Scotland internationally.

-We are confident that every investor will not only play a proud part in the delivery of this spectacular landmark and art destination, but also take part in a public declaration of confidence in Scotland's identity and future.
+We are confident that every investor will not only play a proud part in the delivery of this spectacular landmark and art destination celebrating innovation in arts and science across the globe at this important historic meeting place.

 Dr Jan Hogarth